40. Dolor - Mechadon (2017)

 34. Doxylamine Moon - Lainos (2011)

-Lainos may have reworked his breakthrough map several times, created sequels and spiritual spinoffs, but the original remains one for the history books.
+Lainos may have reworked his breakthrough map several times, creating sequels and spiritual spinoffs, but the original remains one for the history books.
 While the concept of nearly monsterless maps wasn't unheard of, Doxylamine Moon presented an entire massive ghost town in a near-literal sense.
 Instead of clawing through hordes of demons the player explores a massive, near-empty map, looking for keys and figuring out progression.
-This oddball Doom-meets-Myst experiment would be just a map before monsters get placed in, but Lainos outright revolutionized environmental storytelling.
+A lesser execution of this oddball Doom-meets-Myst experiment would be merely just another map prior to monster placement, but in Lainos's hands it outright revolutionized environmental storytelling.
 We don't know what the story is, but the faint hints spotted throughout the somber, moody city are gripping.

 33. You Shall Not Pass! - Huy Pham (2008)